BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

         <statement>*

 Defines a Scenic :term:`monitor`, which runs in parallel with the simulation like a :term:`dynamic behavior`.
-Monitors are not associated with an `Object` and cannot take actions, but can :sampref:`wait` to wait for the next time step (or :sampref:`terminate` the simulation).
+Monitors are not associated with an `Object` and cannot take actions, but can :keyword:`wait` to wait for the next time step (or :keyword:`terminate` the simulation).
-The main purpose of monitors is to evaluate complex temporal properties that do not fit into the :sampref:`require always` and :sampref:`require eventually` statements: they can maintain state and use :sampref:`require` to enforce requirements depending on that state.
+The main purpose of monitors is to evaluate complex temporal properties that do not fit into the :keyword:`require always` and :keyword:`require eventually` statements: they can maintain state and use :keyword:`require` to enforce requirements depending on that state.
 For examples of monitors, see our tutorial on :ref:`dynamics`.

 .. _modularScenarioDef:
-.. _scenario:
+.. _scenario-stmt:
 .. _setup:
 .. _compose: